Gonzalo Sánchez de Lozada: Trial of responsibility

 In 2004, after a concerted campaign by the families of the victims, the government and human rights groups, who gathered over 700,000 signatures on petitions, two-thirds of Bolivia's Congress voted to authorize a "Trial of Responsibility" of the exiled president.
 It was intended to determine whether Sánchez de Lozada and his cabinet ministers should be held legally responsible for the violence of the Gas War.
 Supporters included many from the president's party, reflecting a broad consensus for an impartial investigation to understand the responsibilities for the violence and deaths.

 The Attorney-General's office took testimony from twelve ministers, and carried out detailed preliminary investigations.
 Their work included forensic studies, crime scene investigations, and eyewitness testimony.
 Evo Morales, one of the key protest leaders, voluntarily offered evidence.
 In August 2011 the Bolivian Supreme Court sentenced five members of the military and two politicians to between three and fifteen years in prison for their role in the events of September and October 2003.

 Attempts at extradition

+The governments of Evo Morales and Luis Arce have unsuccessfully sought his extradition from the U.S. to stand trial for the events of 2003.
 On 11 November 2008, Bolivia formally served the U.S. government with a request to extradite Sánchez de Lozada to Bolivia.
 The request was rejected by the U.S. State Department in 2012, based on the argument that Sánchez de Lozada's actions are not a crime in the U.S., and that no dual criminality condition existed.
 It said that no U.S. President could be charged for crimes done by military and police forces.